chameleon-ai/webm-guide/README.md

 Most of the time, you just need to provide the URL and it will download the best available video by default.
 There are a couple handy things to know:
 - Download an upcoming or ongoing livestream: `yt-dlp --wait-for-video 30 --live-from-start`
 - Download the auto subtitles: `yt-dlp --write-auto-sub --skip-download`
-- Download only the section from 10:00 to the end of the video `yt-dlp --download-sections "*10:00-inf"`
+- Download only the section from 10:00 to the end of the video: `yt-dlp --download-sections "*10:00-inf"`

 # ffmpeg
 [ 	![image.jpg](https://files.catbox.moe/rklvkb.png)](https://files.catbox.moe/rklvkb.png)